What is a VO2max Test?

 No, it is not.
 The VO2max test is essentially a test of endurance and does not screen for health problems.
 If you would like to undergo health-screening before participating in endurance sports, please see our Athlete Medical Screening Packages on our website.

 How should I prepare for the test?

-The test is held in the afternoon on Wednesdays.
 You should be adequately hydrated with 350ml to 500ml of liquid at least an hour before the test, and have your lunch 1-2 hours before the test.
 Refrain from drinking caffeine on the test day.
 Do not participate in any strenuous physical activity 2 days before the test as it might affect your performance during the test.
 Please come in sports attire, bring along your heart rate monitor and watch if you have one and bring along your identity card on your appointment date.
-If you don’t feel well on the test day or recently recovered from a viral infection(e.g. cold, flu, fever), please call (65) 6850 1569/70 to change your test date.
+If you do not feel well on the test day or recently recovered from a viral infection(e.g. cold, flu, fever), please call (65) 6850 1569/70 to change your test date.

 Note: Doctor’s consultation is recommended if you are in doubt of your body’s condition for the VO2max test.
 However, this does not guarantee that you would be certified fit to take the test on the same day.